MikeSmythers/citrix-autolaunch/README.md

 There are very few requirements for this to run...

 * Must have execute permissions to the program and directory
-* Must have write permissions to create new files in directory for both settings and the ICA file
+* Must have write permissions to create new files in directory for settings, ICA, and log file
 * Must have access to the StoreFront server or NetScaler on port 443

 ## Compatibility